Rascal Does Not Dream: Main

 Rio, the sole member of her high school's science club, is a rational and intelligent student who initially dismisses Adolescence Syndrome as fiction—until experiencing it herself.
-Though stoic and analytical, she proves a loyal friend to Sakuta and Yūma, harboring unspoken feelings for the latter.
+Though stoic and analytical, she proves to be kind and a loyal friend to Sakuta and Yūma, harboring unspoken feelings for the latter.
 When her insecurity about her appearance manifests as a rebellious clone posting suggestive photos online, Sakuta helps both versions reconcile.
 Through this, Rio learns to embrace her true self and the friendships she once doubted.
 She later attends a national university and works part time at the same cram school as Sakuta.